lynnpye/sl_triggers/extern/libraries/sexlab/sl_triggers_function_library_sexlab.md

 **Parameters**

-    Form actor: the Actor to allow to join SexLab scenes
+    Form: actor: the Actor to allow to join SexLab scenes

 **Example**